kapadiaparth/examples/demo-contact-refinement/README.md

   .select("givenname","surname","streetaddress","city","state","zipcode")
 ```

-### Convert
+### Transform

-The `convert` task allows us to transform the contents of the previous step.
+The `transform` task allows us to transform the contents of the previous step.
+In this particular case, we'll simply capitalize all of the text.

 ### Running the pipe in your Javascript code